 By the 1900s, vitrified clay was the material of choice for most cities.
 First discovered in Babylonia in 4000 BC, it’s made by firing clay pipes and throwing salt into the kiln to produce vapor.
 Clay pipes are very heavy and required water or rail transport, meaning many cities could only install them if they had a local supply of clay.
 Though popular, it requires care during installation.

 Another popular material during this time was fiber conduit, more commonly known as Orangeburg pipe, named for one of the manufacturers, Orangeburg Manufacturing Company.
-Fiber conduit was created by impregnating wood fibers with coal-tar pitch.
-This pipe material became popular for a number of uses: water transmission, sanitary sewers, electrical lines and more.
+Fiber conduit was created by impregnating wood fibers with a coal-tar pitch.
+This pipe material became popular for a number of uses: water transmission, sanitary sewers, electrical lines, and more.
 It grew in popularity throughout the 1800s and the early 1900s.
 Its popularity declined beginning in the late 1960s as PVC entered the market.
 Today, no Orangeburg pipe is in use due to its short lifespan.

 Cast iron was also a popular material at this time.
 The first cast iron pipes were installed at Versailles in 1664.
 In the United States, the first cast iron pipes were installed in Philadelphia in the 1810s to replace deteriorated spruce log pipes.
 Eventually, Philadelphia was entirely piped with cast iron due to its longevity and ability to withstand higher water pressure.
 Today, many of the sewer lines in use are piped with cast iron.
 However, cast iron had a high risk of corrosion, so different coatings were developed.
 One of the most popular was cement-lined cast iron.

-In the 1950s, ductile iron pipe was introduced as an improvement on cast iron.
+In the 1950s, a ductile iron pipe was introduced as an improvement in cast iron.
 It has higher strength and similar corrosion resistance, making it an attractive material for water and wastewater uses.
 Similar to cast iron, there were also many types of linings developed to prevent corrosion in the interior of the line.